Rajan-4900/Mini_Project/README.md

-This Is the All Meterials Of th Mini Project Which we Have did in the 5th Sem, The Mini Project Name Is : Smart Bin , And This Is A Hardware Project .
+This Is the All Meterials Of the Mini_Project Which we Have did in the 5th Sem, The Mini Project Name Is : Smart Bin ,
+And This Is A Hardware Project .